-The individual contribution of each author can be stated in the cover letter or written in a footnote on the title page of the submitted manuscript.
+The individual contribution of each author must be stated in the cover letter (at the submission) and at later stage in the Declaration of Authorship.
 An author can be someone who substantially contributed to the idea or design of the research, acquisition of data, analysis or interpretation of data, was involved in drafting, writing or revising the paper critically for important intellectual content.
 Other contributors should be mentioned in the Acknowledgements and cannot be considered as authors of the work.

 All authors should approve the final version of the paper before submitting the paper to Food Technology and Biotechnology.
-They should agree to be accountable for all aspects of the work and they should state and verify with their signatures in the cover letter that all data is authentic and correct.
-After the acceptance of paper for publication all authors are obliged to sign the Declaration of Authorship and Statement of Conflict of Interest forms.
+They agree to be accountable for all aspects of the work and they should state and verify with their signatures or the signature of corresponding author in the cover letter that all data is authentic and correct.
+After the acceptance of paper for publication, all authors are obliged to provide all the details (including ORCID IDs) in the Declaration of Authorship and Statement of Conflict of Interest forms.

-Details of all funding sources for the research should be written in the Acknowledgements.
+Details of all funding sources for the research need to be given.
 The authors should provide the full official funding agency name(s) and grant number(s).
-If needed, the relevant agency and grant number could be stated for each author, in which case only authors' initials should be written.
+If needed, the relevant agency and grant number can be stated for each author, in which case only authors' initials should be written.